 - 1. Complete the Affidavit and Application for Certificate of Residency (COR).
-Please print your full LEGAL name.
-You must have your signature notarized.
-Ask your guidance office if a notary is available at your school.
 Please included your street address on the form.
 P.O.
 Boxes are not accepted as a valid address. - 2.
 Provide any proof that is required see below for specifics for the county in which you reside regardless if your school is located within a different county. - 3.
 Send your COR application and required proof directly to the CollegeNow office unless otherwise specified.
-Your teacher and guidance office can mail everything for you.
+Your teacher and guidance office can mail/email everything for you.

-CollegeNow PO Box 139

-Dryden, NY 13053
+CollegeNow PO Box 139 Dryden, NY 13053